Hampden–Sydney vs. Randolph–Macon rivalry: Men's basketball

 While the football matchup has the most history, the rivalry has extended across all sports in which the schools compete, and since the 1990s the men's basketball series has gained national attention.
 Since that time both schools have been national Division III contenders, with both ranked in the top ten in multiple years.
 As such, the games often have championship implications for one or both teams.
 In 2003 the #1 Yellow Jackets beat the #3 Tigers in a game that sold out weeks prior; in 2007 Hampden–Sydney derailed Randolph–Macon's postseason hopes with a playoff victory after being swept in the regular season.
 Both teams were in the top ten in 2004 when the #8 Yellow Jackets upset the undefeated, first-ranked Tigers.
 In 2021, #1 ranked Randolph-Macon defeated Hampden-Sydney 79-65, but the return contest was cancelled due to COVID-19.
 The Yellow Jackets finished the season with a 12-0 record, an ODAC championship, and the #1 ranking in the final D3Hoops.com poll.
 The following season, Randolph-Macon defeated Hampden-Sydney twice, en route to a perfect 16-0 ODAC record.
 The Yellow Jackets won the ODAC tournament and the Division III national championship with a 33-1 overall record, the first national title in school history.

+Since the 2023-2024 season, Hampden-Sydney Basketball has seen extensive growth, winning two of the last three meetings between the rivals, losing by just 2 points.
+This loss would be their last until the 2024 NCAA Division III tournament, in which they were bested by just 8 points.